AanZee/conventions/general/README.md

 ## Write in US English
 Write your code in US English instead of British English.
 E.g. color instead of colour.

+### Use .editorconfig
+EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
+An [editorconfig](.editorconfig) file with our defined conventions can be found in this folder.

+A list of [available plugins](http://editorconfig.org/#download) for almost all editors can be found online.

 ### Indents should be done with tabs instead of spaces
 Use tabs instead of spaces when possible in your language.
 - Tabs allow developers with different preferences in indentation size to change how the code looks.